learnyouahaskell/learnyouahaskell.github.io/markdown/source_md/zippers.md

 data Tree a = Empty | Node a (Tree a) (Tree a) deriving (Show)
 ```

-So our tree is either empty or it's a node that has an element and two sub-trees.
+So our tree is either empty or it's a node that has an element and two subtrees.
 Here's a fine example of such a tree, which I give to you, the reader, for free!

 ```{.haskell:hs}